 Burleigh Heads is situated mid-way between Surfers Paradise and Coolangatta on the Gold Coast of Queensland.

-The cost of 1 large coffee, 1 small coffee and 1 cake, ranged from $11 to $14 AUD.
+The cost of 1 large coffee, 1 small coffee and 1 cake is approx. $14 AUD.

 While you’re here leave your favourite coffee and cake suggestions in the comments.